What was the need for inventing the WeNeverWalkAlone program? What problem does it address and solve?

 Answer: Yes.
 The mental health professionals are part of a nationwide network.
 We have vetted mental health professionals from coast to coast across the nation, though most of them are located in the Chicago Metro area.
 Our LEOs have access to the list of mental health professionals no matter where they are (on vacation, traveling for work, etc.).

-Answer: Any department interested in joining the network may contact [email protected] for details.
+Answer: Any department interested in joining the network may send us a message on our contact page for details.
 Individual officers may not join the network on their own.
 Departments cannot enroll just a few of their sworn officers in the program.
-If a department wants to join WeNeverWalkAlone™, it has to add all of its sworn officers into the program.
+If a department wants to join WeNeverWalkAlone, it has to add all of its sworn officers into the program.
 All officers in the subscribing department get their own individual sign-in credentials, which they can use to access the network resources.
 Non-sworn or civilian staff enrollment is optional, but all sworn officer inclusion is mandatory.

 Answer: Yes.
 The annual subscription fee depends on the size of the department.
-Please contact [email protected] for pricing information.
+Please send us a message on our contact page for pricing information.

 As a result, we do not know the usage details, nor can we compute the return on investment of becoming a member.
 If your department’s peer supporters receive calls from other departments’ officers seeking advice, then it is very likely that your department officers are doing the same.
 Reciprocity is the only indirect way to know the usage.

 Answer: We expect new departments that join the network to provide a three year commitment, initially.
 After three years, the commitment is annual.
 The initial multi-year term commitment helps stabilize the network by reducing the churn, while defraying the cost of initial on-boarding.
-If your department cannot provide a three-year initial term commitment for any valid reason, then please contact [email protected] to explore other viable options that might work for your department.
+If your department cannot provide a three-year initial term commitment for any valid reason, please send us a message on our contact page to explore other viable options that might work for your department.